Vyvanse vs Adderall: What’s the Difference?

 - Mania

-If you suffer from a heart condition, stimulants can be detrimental to your health.
+If you suffer from a heart condition, stimulant drugs can be detrimental to your health.
 We can assist those struggling with stimulant addiction.
 Those individuals who suffer from psychiatric disorders or seizures should avoid taking such medications as they could aggravate their already existing symptoms and cause blurred vision.
 Additionally, Vyvanse poses special additional risks for affecting sleep patterns because it’s more effective for longer.

-Vyvanse vs Adderall: Interactions and Risks
+Vyvanse vs Adderall: Drug Interactions and Risks

 Adderall and Vyvanse can both interact with certain other medications or chemicals, including acidifying agents, alkalinizing agents, monoamine oxidase inhibitors (MAOIs), and opioids.

 Monoamine oxidase inhibitors (MAOIs) are commonly referred to as antidepressants.
 When mixing antidepressants with Vyvanse or Adderall the combination can cause someone’s blood pressure to rise to dangerous levels.
-Mixing a stimulant with an opioid can create physiological and mental complications, including addiction.
+Mixing stimulant medications with an opioid can create physiological and mental complications, including addiction.

 Acidifying agents (like ascorbic acid or fruit juices) can lower the amount of drug that the body absorbs while alkalinizing agents (like baking soda) can increase absorption.